arooj-ilyas/100-days-of-code/log.md

 ### Day 0: February 30, 2016 (Example 2)
 ##### (delete me or comment me out)

-**Today's Progress**: Fixed CSS, worked on canvas functionality for the app.
+**Today's Progress**: Git Rhythm

-**Thoughts**: I really struggled with CSS, but, overall, I feel like I am slowly getting better at it.
-Canvas is still new for me, but I managed to figure out some basic functionality.
+**Thoughts**: I understood the functionality of GitHub better than I did before and became familiar with the idea of using git functions such as init, add, commit, status, log.
+I did struggle with using the git clone, push and pull but I think with practice I will get better at it.
+I feel quite good about using IDE's like VS Code and have managed to correctly set up bash on my mac.

-**Link(s) to work**: [Calculator App](http://www.example.com)
+**Link(s) to work**: https://github.com/arooj-ilyas/bc13_git_demo/commits/main

 ### Day 1: June 27, Monday